SAP/fundamental/docs/pages/components/form.md

 <br>

 ## Checkbox
-WIth checkboxes, all options are visible and the user can make one or more selections.
+With checkboxes, all options are visible and the user can make one or more selections.
 This component can be set disabled and also displayed in a row.

 {% capture checkbox %}
 <fieldset class="fd-form__set">